emundo/emubot/docs/chat_adapter/facebook_messenger.rst

 running on.
 Using Docker you could for example use a proxy, if you use an Apache Webserver, you might want to add a rewrite rule to your
 ``~/html/.htaccess``.

-Important: You need to use https, i.e. have a valid TLS/SSL certificate configured.
-It is not possible to use self-signed certificates
+**Important**: You need to use https, i.e. have a valid TLS/SSL certificate configured.
+It is not possible to use self-signed certificates.

 The running application is required to verify the webhook and you can not continue without setting the verify token!
 To run the application, you have to set all of the tokens you just got, put the into the configuration file and start the bot.